 Today, about 69% of clothes are made up of synthetic plastic fibres.
 The raw material for these synthetic fibers is fossil fuels creating significant environmental damage in terms of emissions and waste.
 Textile production consumes 1.35% of global oil production, more oil than Spain uses in a year, and significantly contributes to the fashion industry’s huge climate footprint.
 An MIT study found that the average polyester shirt produces 5.5kg of CO2, 20 percent more than its cotton equivalent, and the same emissions as driving 13 miles in a passenger car.
 That’s insane!

-At Wild About, we work with Carvico, a fabric supplier from Italy offering a selection of high-end recycled fabrics made of ECONYL yarn.
-Our material is regenerated from Nylon waste like fishing nets, fabric scraps, carpet flooring from landfills and oceans which is rescued, sorted, cleaned and ultimately regenerated into textile yarn used in our activewear.
+At Wild About, we work with Carvico, a fabric supplier from Italy offering a selection of high-end recycled fabrics made of ECONYL® yarn.
+Our material is regenerated from Nylon waste like fishing nets, carpet flooring and industrial plastic from all over the world which is rescued, sorted, cleaned and ultimately regenerated into textile yarn used in our activewear.

 How does it work?

 First Step: waste is salvaged from landfills and oceans all over the world, then sorted and cleaned to recover as much nylon as possible.

 Second Step: Through a complex chemical-physical regeneration process, the nylon waste is recycled right back to its original purity.

 Third Step: The nylon is then processed into textile yarn.

 The impact of using regenerated nylon vs raw materials